pamcourter/Data-Vizualization/README.md

 ### Projects
 - My first excel dashboard based on Kaggle OnlineRetail.csv.
 Here I found that Most sales occur on Tuesday and Thursday with a slight drop on Wednesdays.
-I also did a histogram to reveal that most orders were in the $200-$450 range with a small spike in large orders over $1000 [Revenue Sales Dashboards](./Revenue_sales_dashboard.png/)
+I also did a histogram to reveal that most orders were in the $200-$450 range with a small spike in large orders over $1000 -[Revenue Sales Dashboards](./Revenue_sales_dashboard.png/)